 I met Erik, David, Brandon, Julian, and many others at On Deck’s first founder retreat.
 The caliber of the group was stunning.
 We were 50 former and current founders, experienced builders, investors, all of whom wanted to share ideas, offer feedback, and encourage each other on our future pursuits.
 It was electric.

 When David, Erik, and team wanted to expand On Deck into a new kind of educational institution, I wanted to invest and be a part of it.
 It hit home on something I had spent years thinking about — the power of a shared learning experience with a tight group of like-minded peers, where an education is less about earning a degree and more about finding connections with those who will grow with you, vouch for you, and perhaps one day invest in you.

 Since becoming #proudinvestors in their seed and Series A, I’ve only become more excited about where On Deck is headed (you can read about it at their Series A memo).
-I’m STOKED to be joining them as a Partner across Fundraising & Admissions.
+I’m STOKED to be joining them as a Partner for their community-backed accelerator.
 I’ll be working with Barry Conrad and Vikram Rajagopalan to curate amazing builders to bring into the On Deck community and help them raise capital.
 As the tradecraft of startup building becomes more accessible, and the influx of capital results in a barbell effect in venture, it will be increasingly important for great founders to have community and scale how they find the right investors.

 So if you’re a founder in the On Deck community, send me a note at firstname.lastname@example.org and share what we can do to help you find your next collaborator, investor, or new hire.
 If you’re thinking about what’s next for you and seeking a world-class community to support you, apply to one of our fellowships and experience it for yourself.